 Athens is a larger medium-sized city located in the state of Georgia.
-With a population of 122,604 people and 30 constituent neighborhoods, Athens is the fifth largest community in Georgia.
+With a population of 127,315 people and 35 constituent neighborhoods, Athens is the sixth largest community in Georgia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Athens is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Athens is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Athens who work in teaching (12.59%), sales jobs (11.29%), and office and administrative support (10.58%).
+Overall, Athens is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Athens who work in teaching (13.08%), sales jobs (9.29%), and food service (9.25%).

 Athens is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Athens is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

-The per capita income in Athens in 2010 was $19,244, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,976 for a family of four.
+The per capita income in Athens in 2018 was $25,203, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $100,812 for a family of four.
 However, Athens contains both very wealthy and poor people as well.
-Athens also has one of the higher rates of people living in poverty in the nation, with 36.00% of its population below the federal poverty line.

 Athens is an extremely ethnically-diverse city.
 The people who call Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athens residents report their race to be White, followed by Black or African-American.
 Athens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.63% of the city’s residents.
-Important ancestries of people in Athens include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 10.87% of the city’s residents.
+Important ancestries of people in Athens include English, German, Irish, European, and Italian.

 The most common language spoken in Athens is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.